-Professors Leemore Dafny and James Schummer

-MECS PhD Program Coordinators
+Professors Niko Matouschek and James Schummer MECS PhD Program Coordinators

-1 Introduction
+Introduction

-The Managerial Economics and Strategy (MECS) PhD program is a joint program offered by the Managerial Economics and Decisions Sciences (MEDS) department and the Management and Strategy (M&S) department of the Kellogg School of Management, Northwestern University.
-This document is designed to communicate as clearly as possible the guidelines and procedures that govern the Managerial Economics and Strategy PhD program.
+The Managerial Economics and Strategy (MECS) PhD program is a joint program offered by the Departments of Managerial Economics and Decisions Sciences (MEDS) and Strategy (STRT) of the Kellogg School of Management, Northwestern University.
+This document is designed to communicate as clearly as possible the guidelines and procedures that govern the MECS program.